IAM key attribute reference

 About AI summaries.

 An IAM key authorizes your requests to send or search events in Imply Lumi from a third-party application.
 When you create a key, you add and configure an integration for the application.
 These configuration settings are called IAM key attributes.
 IAM key attributes include default values for event metadata and configuration parameters to parse events.
+To learn how Lumi prioritizes assignment for attributes that store default values, see User attribute defaults.

 This topic provides reference information on IAM key attributes.
 Before continuing, ensure that you have a basic understanding of the event model and IAM keys.